Magisk-Modules-Repo/BluetoothLibraryPatcher/README.md

 This module attends to avoid losing bluetooth pairings after reboot or airplane mode switch on rooted samsung devices.

-It patches on the fly the bluetooth library.
+It patches on the fly the bluetooth library and should support most of samsung devices on android Oreo, Pie and 10.

-It is reported to work on exynos S10e, S10, S10+, N9, N10+, us snapdragon S10+, chinese snapdragon N10+ and S10+ on Android 10 / One UI 2.
-Also works with exynos N9 and chinese/global snapdragon N10 on Pie.
-So it is expected to work with other devices and older OS.

-It supports Android 10 and should also work with Pie and Oreo (8.0/8.1).

-If it fails on your device, please post your /system/lib64/libbluetooth.so and /system/build.prop files on XDA thread and I will be able to add support for it.
+If it fails on your device, please post your /system/lib64/libbluetooth.so and /system/build.prop files on XDA thread.

 ## Credits